 - Prevent or reduce the severity of colds and flu

 Side effects are rare, and most healthy adults can safely add foods that contain prebiotics and probiotics to their diets.
-If you're considering taking supplements, check with your doctor to be sure that they're right for you.
+If you're considering taking supplements, check with your doctor to be sure they're right for you.

 See more Expert Answers

 - Sartor RB.
-Probiotics for gastrointestinal diseases. http://www.uptodate.com/home.
-Accessed July 25, 2014.
+Probiotics for gastrointestinal diseases. https://www.uptodate.com/content/search.
+Accessed Aug.
+1, 2017.